lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

   - Garage (power on allows the door to open, allowing access to the west grounds)
   - Cabinet (crossed out and no switch present)

-### Dark Room

-- Contains note talking about a request to develop specific pictures
-- Note references an "enlarged print of the enclosed photograph," which does not appear to be the picture which appears behind the note.
-The central table in the darkroom features a picture of Sinclair with a camera, and a blown-up feature of just the camera.
-The camera is labeled "Synka Co," and the room appears to have a bathtub in it.
-- There are several versions of a picture featuring maids in various levels of overexposure

 ### Garage

-- Car license plate: `SWNSNG`
-- When power is on, door can be opened for access to the outer grounds
 - The car keys unlock the boot, which contains a battery and the Secret Garden key

-### West Grounds

-- Entered from Garage at rank 4

 ### Shelter (outer room)